BASEBALL CARDS GLENWAY

 The 1960s brought many changes for the company.
 Younger collectors were now getting into the hobby on a bigger scale with the rise of the wider sports card industry led by Topps.
 To keep up, the Thompson brothers began including more statistics and biographical information on the cards alongside just the simple black-and-white player photos of prior years.
 Color was also introduced in 1964.
 Sets grew larger each season to around 50-75 cards as they expanded coverage to additional nearby amateur and semi-pro leagues.

-Read also: VALUABLE TOPPS BASEBALL CARDS FROM 1992
+Read also: BOWMAN BASEBALL CARDS 1991

 In 1967, a major milestone was reached when the Thompsons scored licensing deals to produce official minor league sets for the Class A Kentucky State League and Class D Appalachian League.
 This opened up their card coverage possibilities tremendously.
 Over the next few seasons, they produced some of the most comprehensive minor league sets of the time featuring not just the local affiliates but all teams in those leagues.
 Distribution grew to cover much of Kentucky and parts of surrounding states.
 Glenway Baseball Cards were now a nationally recognized brand among minor league card collectors.